HTML5 elements such as

 HTML 5 and ARIA Landmarks.

-To check landmark elements improve navigation, check that each major section of your page is a landmark element: For example:
+Use the W3C's list of landmark elements to check that each major section of your page is contained by a landmark element.
+For example:

 <p>Put product name and logo here</p>

 You can also use tools like Microsoft's Accessibility Insights extension to visualize your page structure and catch sections that aren't contained in landmarks: